lupyuen/lupyuen.github.io/src/dashboard.md

 Our VM runs continuously at __50% CPU__ (pic above), forever busy ingesting the NuttX Build Logs.

-Google recommends that we bump up the VM Capacity, __increasing 16 SGD__ per month.
+Google recommends that we bump up the VM Capacity, __increasing USD 16__ per month.
 Yikes!

 _Will it be cheaper on an Asian Cloud?
 Like AliCloud?_